marifante/iot-python-assignment/HACKING.md

 * Other task that will read the data from the queue and send it to the websocket.

+4) TODO list:

+* Compile protobuf schema at the moment of pip installation (to not forget to include compiling the schema in deliveries, manual action = error prone).
+* Add bad weather scenarios to cloud_client.py (I only added good_weather scenarios because mocking the behavior to raise an exception from an async context manager was not so straightforward).
-4) Bonus (CI/CD): Since I love to work with automated tests, I'll create a small GitHub actions pipeline to run the unit-tests of the application and some integration tests using the mocked cloud server.
+* Since I love to work in an environment where tests are automatically executed, would be nice to have here a small GitHub actions pipeline to run the tests in CI.